 In addition to his responsibilities at Cal, McGuire serves as one of the head coaches on the Region 4 Olympic Development Program staff, on which he has led the 1995 and 1994 age groups.
 In 2010 and 2011, he coached the Mustang Blast to back-to-back Northern California State Championships, winning the Far West Regional Championships in 2011 before finishing tied for third in points at the USYSA National Championships.

 McGuire arrived in Berkeley with a proven track record of vast improvement at his two previous Division I stops.

-He served as head coach at Mississippi State from 2000-03, taking over a program that was just 4-16 the year before his arrival and, within two years, improved the Bulldogs' record by eight-and-a-half games.
+He served as head coach at Mississippi State from 2000-03, taking over a program that was just 4-16 the year before his arrival and, within two years, improved the Bulldogs' record by 8.5 games.